Acceleration of multi-component multiple-precision arithmetic with branch-free algorithms and SIMD vectorization

 \subsection{Evaluation of Real-Coefficient Polynomial Functions}

-For polynomial evaluation, coefficients of the degree-$n$ real-coefficient polynomial $p_n(x) = \sum^n_{i=0} a_i x^i$ are generated randomly, and the results are compared among the standard Horner's method, Estrin's method, and SIMD-vectorized Estrin's method.
+For the polynomial evaluation, the coefficients of the degree-$n$ real-coefficient polynomial $p_n(x) = \sum^n_{i=0} a_i x^i$ were generated randomly, and the results were compared among the standard Horner's method, Estrin's method, and SIMD-vectorized Estrin's method.

-Figure~\ref{fig:polyval_r} shows the computation time (in microseconds) for evaluating the real-coefficient polynomial $p_n(x)$ at real arguments.
-The upper panel corresponds to the Snapdragon platform and the lower panel to the EPYC platform; the standard arithmetic (NoBF) is compared against the branch-reduction BF arithmetic (BF).
-As the degree (or equivalently, the evaluation count corresponding to the problem size) increases, computation time grows, and the effects of branch elimination and vectorization become more pronounced, particularly for high-precision variants such as TD and QD, where operation count and cost are dominant.
-Across both architectures, a consistent trend is observed wherein BF reduces computation time relative to NoBF for TD and QD precisions.
+Figure~\ref{fig:polyval_r} shows the computation time (in microseconds) required to evaluate the real-coefficient polynomial $p_n(x)$ in real arguments.
+The upper panel corresponds to the Snapdragon platform and the lower panel to the EPYC platform; the standard arithmetic (NoBF) is compared with branch-reduction BF arithmetic (BF).
+As the degree (or equivalently, the evaluation count corresponding to the problem size) increases, the computation time increases, and the effects of branch elimination and vectorization become more pronounced, particularly for high-precision variants such as TD and QD, where the operation count and cost are dominant.
+Across both architectures, a consistent trend is observed: BF reduces the computation time relative to NoBF for TD and QD precisions.

-Figure~\ref{fig:polyval_c} shows the computation time (in microseconds) for evaluating the real-coefficient polynomial $p_n(x)$ at complex arguments.
-As each complex multiplication and addition decomposes into multiple real operations, computation times tend to be higher than those for real-argument evaluation shown in Fig.~\ref{fig:polyval_r}.
-By contrast, as the number of operations increases, the impact of conditional branching and normalization steps also grows; therefore, BF arithmetic should in principle remain effective for complex-argument evaluation.
-Although the Snapdragon results largely conform to this expectation, the EPYC results show slight discernible difference; in particular, the performance difference for TD arithmetic appears to be minimal, even when one exists.
+Figure~\ref{fig:polyval_c} shows the computation time (in microseconds) required to evaluate the real-coefficient polynomial $p_n(x)$ for the complex arguments.
+Because each complex multiplication and addition decomposes into multiple real operations, the computation times are higher than those for real-argument evaluation, as shown in Fig. ~\ref{fig:polyval_r}.
+In contrast, as the number of operations increases, the impact of the conditional branching and normalization steps also increases; therefore, BF arithmetic should, in principle, remain effective for complex-argument evaluation.
+Although the Snapdragon results largely conform to this expectation, the EPYC results show a slight discernible difference.
+In particular, the performance difference for TD arithmetic appears to be minimal, even when one exists.